HIPAA compliance may not be a thrilling subject for everyone — but for our customers who need it? They really need it.

 When you’re handling sensitive data like Protected Health Information (PHI), you need to ensure the tools you use adhere to the same high privacy and security standards you do.

-For organizations that require HIPAA-compliant email, there’s an additional layer of complexity when it comes to evaluating tools.
+For organizations that require HIPAA-compliant customer messaging, there’s an additional layer of complexity when it comes to evaluating tools.
 We know it’s not easy, so we try to make things as simple and clear as we can.

 What is HIPAA?

-HIPAA stands for the U.S. Health Insurance Portability and Accountability Act, which, among other rights and protections, requires the confidential handling of PHI, or Protected Health Information.
+HIPAA stands for the U.S. Health Insurance Portability and Accountability Act of 1996, which, among other rights and protections, requires the confidential handling of PHI, or Protected Health Information.
 (Electronic Protected Health Information is often abbreviated ePHI.)